GRASP: A Grid-Based Benchmark for Evaluating Commonsense Spatial Reasoning: Discussion

-Additionally, BabyAI \cite{chevalier2018babyai} provides a grid-based platform to support the research of including humans in the loop for grounded language learning.
-Minigrid \cite{chevalier2024minigrid} provides modular and customizable grid-based environments designed for goal-oriented tasks in the reinforcement learning paradigm.
+Additionally, platforms such as BabyAI \cite{chevalier2018babyai} provide a grid-based platform to support the research of including humans in the loop for grounded language learning.
+Additionally, Minigrid \cite{chevalier2024minigrid} provides modular and customizable grid-based environments designed for goal-oriented tasks in the reinforcement learning paradigm.
 However, these benchmarks primarily focus on evaluating an agent's ability to follow natural language instructions with spatial information, while our benchmark investigates the agent's ability to autonomously navigate the grid and collect resources using spatial information.
 More importantly, they see the task as needing further model optimization, while we argue that spatial reasoning should be treated as a commonsense ability and evaluated accordingly \cite{richardson2023commonsense}.
 Moreover, in our grid environment, the agent begins with complete knowledge of the grid’s layout and all necessary task information.
 Unlike other benchmarks that require agents to explore and actively gather data, our framework provides all information upfront, eliminating the need for sequential interaction with the environment.

-Table \ref{tab:related} provides a comparison between GRASP and other related benchmarks.
+Our study comes with several limitations.
+Firstly, the synthetic nature of GRASP’s grid environments may not fully capture the complexity of real-world CSR tasks, which include more dynamic and unpredictable environments with a greater variety of objects and incomplete or even hidden spatial information.
+Furthermore, GRASP focuses on commonsense spatial reasoning but does not consider the multi-modal nature of many real-world tasks where abundant visual information is available.
+Despite the current limitations and potential hallucination problems in LLMs’ multi-modal abilities, a reliable visual interpretation capability could provide the models with a richer set of spatial information than text alone.
+Also, we only consider scenarios with a single agent, whereas real-world environments often involve multiple agents, requiring more sophisticated behaviors, such as interacting and planning together with the other agents.
+Finally, our evaluation was limited to zero-shot prompting methods for LLMs, potentially underestimating their true capabilities.

+To address these limitations, GRASP will be expanded in the future to include more dynamic environments that better simulate multi-modal CSR tasks, preferably developed using real-world data instead of purely synthetic ones.
+Additionally, with the rapid advancement of multi-modal foundational models, it is critical to integrate datasets that combine visual and textual spatial information to better capture the complexity of real-world CSR and provide a more comprehensive evaluation of the models.
+Extending the benchmark to scenarios involving multiple agents would also more accurately reflect the intricacies of real-world environments.
+Last but not least, investigating more sophisticated prompting methods could improve the performance of LLMs in these tasks, providing a more holistic evaluation of their commonsense spatial reasoning abilities.